nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/driver_examples/eqdc/index_interrupt/example_board_readme.md

 Board settings
 ============
+1. Set SW8 from [00000000] to [00011000]
-1. Insert the FRDM board into the MC2 arduino interface on the IMX943-EVK board
+2. Insert the FRDM board into the MC2 arduino interface on the IMX943-EVK board
-2. Set FRDM board
+3. Set FRDM board
-        Set SW30 from [0000] to [0100]
+  - Set SW30 from [0000] to [0100]
-        Set SW90 from [0000] to [1000]
+  - Set SW90 from [0000] to [1000]
-        Set Jumper J61[2-3]
+  - Set Jumper J61[2-3]
-3. Connection between board and encoder
+4. Connection between board and encoder
-        J60-1 -> 5V cable of encoder
+  - J60-1 -> 5V cable of encoder
-        J60-2 -> GND cable of encoder
+  - J60-2 -> GND cable of encoder
-        J60-3 -> ENC_A cable of encoder
+  - J60-3 -> ENC_A cable of encoder
-        J60-4 -> ENC_B cable of encoder
+  - J60-4 -> ENC_B cable of encoder
-        J60-5 -> ENC_I cable of encoder
+  - J60-5 -> ENC_I cable of encoder
-4. Connect 12V power to FRDM board
+5. Connect 12V power to FRDM board
+6. If you don't have FRDM-LVPMSM-FA board, you can connect it follows bellow:
+  - J49-8 -> 3.3V cable of encoder
+  - J49-14 -> GND cable of encoder
+  - J49-3 -> ENC_A cable of encoder
+  - J49-1 -> ENC_B cable of encoder
+  - J48-3 -> ENC_I cable of encoder

 Prepare the Demo
 ===============